 Section 57-38-30.5, providing for a research expense tax credit, was created through the passage of 1987 House Bill No. 1645.
 As originally enacted, Section 57-38-30.5 provided for a corporate income tax credit equal to 8 percent of the first \$1.5 million of North Dakota qualified research expenses in excess of base period research expenses, and 4 percent of any amount exceeding \$1.5 million in excess research expenses.
 The credit allowed for the same 3-year carryback and 15-year carryforward periods that are provided in current law.
 The 1987 legislation was patterned after a Minnesota law that had proved to be very successful for that state.
 Upon a review of the legislative history pertaining to House Bill No. 1645, the perceived goal of the Legislative Assembly in creating this credit was to encourage new and existing North Dakota corporations to undertake research and development.
-The credit would result in a reduction in general fund revenues of \$90,000 for the 1987-89 biennium, though it was noted that this amount was potentially understated as very little information was available pertaining to future corporate research activity in the state.
+The credit was seen as a tool to help stimulate economic development.
+It was estimated that the research and expense credit would result in a reduction in general fund revenues of \$90,000 for the 1987-89 biennium, though it was noted that this amount was potentially understated as very little information was available pertaining to future corporate research activity in the state.